Nairobi DusitD2 complex attack: Aftermath

 On 17 January 2019, the Kenya Red Cross Society informed the public that all who had earlier been listed as missing had been accounted for.
-The National Police Service was lauded for its well-organized response that saw close to 700 people being rescued from the hotel complex.
+The National Police Service was lauded for its well-organised response that saw close to 700 people being rescued from the hotel complex.

 In popular culture

-In the 2019 game Call of Duty: Modern Warfare, the playable operator “Otter” is based on the British SAS trooper Christian Craighead.
+In the 2019 game Call of Duty: Modern Warfare, the playable operator “Otter” has multiple skins based on the British SAS trooper Christian Craighead.

 Craighead, who gained the nickname "Obi Wan Nairobi" after the attack, has written a book about his involvement in the incident.
 The Ministry of Defence refused to grant express prior authority to publish this book, which Craighead sought to overturn in the courts.
 His appeal was dismissed.

+Kenyan musician Sewersydaa, a member of the hip-hop group Wakadinali, claimed one of his friends was involved in the attack after being radicalized due to poor living conditions.

+A stance the artist has held to with further claims he won a UN 'stop the violence' lottery from said song.